ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 Alternatively, projects can pass the `--enable-pep517` flag to force pip to use the PEP 517 interface, including the editable install extensions from PEP 660.
-If no backend is declared, pip will assume that the project uses setuptools and ensure it's available in the isolated build environment.
-As long as setuptools 64+ still supports your Python version, a modern editable install will be performed.
+If no backend is declared, pip will assume that the project uses setuptools and ensure it's available in the isolated build environment.[^isolation] As long as setuptools 64+ still supports your Python version, a modern editable install will be performed.
+Once the legacy mechanism is removed, `--use-pep517` will have no effect and will essentially be enabled by default.

 Finally, if you don't like either of those solutions, you can always throw away setuptools and switch to a different backend entirely.
 I've mentioned a few earlier, but there are